McDonald's to leave Russia for good after 30 years

 The fast food giant said it made the decision because of the "humanitarian crisis" and "unpredictable operating environment" caused by the Ukraine war.

+The company said it was now pursuing the sale of all its restaurants in Russia to a local buyer and intended to start the process of "de-arching" the sites so they no longer use the McDonald's name, branding and menu.

+However, it said it would continue to keep its trademarks in Russia.

-The company said this meant owning business in Russia was "no longer tenable" or consistent with its values.
+McDonald's said owning a business in Russia was "no longer tenable" or consistent with its values.

-In March McDonald's said it was temporarily closing its roughly 850 restaurants in the country.
+The chain said its priorities included seeking to ensure its 62,000 employees in Russia continued to be paid until any sale was completed and that they had "future employment with any potential buyer" .

+McDonald's president and chief executive, Chris Kempczinski, said the announcement was "extremely difficult" but it wanted to stick to its values.